Studsministern/reels-blocker/README.md

 2. Go to `chrome://extensions/` in your browser
 3. Activate "Developer mode" in the top right corner
 4. Click <kbd>Load Unpacked Extension</kbd>
-5. Navigate to the local folder containing the extension’s code (the folder `<your-path>/reels-blocker/extension` in this case) and click Ok
+5. Navigate to this folder (`<path>/reels-blocker/`), which contains the `manifest.json` file, and click Ok

+If it does not work, double check that the path to this folder is correct.